Dick Krzywicki: Club career

 He was the first West Bromwich Albion substitute to enter the field in a League Cup match when he replaced Doug Fraser against Manchester City in October 1966.
 He went on to score a goal as Albion progressed by a 4–2 scoreline.
 Krzywicki became the first Albion player to be substituted in an FA Cup game when he made way for Graham Lovett against Colchester United in January 1968.

 International career

-Krzywicki made his debut for Wales on 22 October 1969 in a 3–1 defeat to East Germany.
+Krzywicki made his senior debut for Wales on 22 October 1969 in a 3–1 defeat to East Germany.

 His finest moment gaining his 8 caps for Wales was when he scored against the then world champions, England in the 1970 British Home Championship.
 He made his final appearance on 27 October 1971 in a 1–0 defeat to Czechoslovakia.

+He also earned 8 caps at under-23 level.

 Personal life

 Krzywicki's daughter Tara played for Wales at international level, winning six caps, before becoming a long-distance runner.
 His son Nick is a professional golfer.